-The System Guide is intended to be used by users, developers, and administrators who wish to integrate or manage the OpenFusion CORBA Services into or with their applications and products.
-Readers who use this guide should have a good understanding of the relevant programming languages (e.g. Java, IDL) and the relevant underlying technologies (e.g. J2EE, CORBA).
+The OpenFusion CORBA Services System Guide is intended to be used by users, developers, and administrators who wish to integrate or manage the OpenFusion CORBA Services into or with their applications and products.
+Readers who use this guide should have a good understanding of the relevant programming languages (such as Java, IDL) and the relevant underlying technologies (such as J2EE, CORBA).